 Hence, it’s important to work out your costs and overheads so that you can arrive at a pricing as close to ‘perfect’ as possible, so that both you as well as your customers are happy.

 Factors that Affect Restaurant Menu Pricing

-1. Direct costs- These are associated with the food item itself.
+1. Direct costs- These are costs which are directly associated with the food item i the menu itself.
 This involves the purchasing of food, portion sizes, drip loss while storing, and food waste from spilling, spoiling or overcooking.